 Kino Sports Complex, which covers 155 acres at 2500 E. Ajo Way, is the largest professional sports and entertainment venue of its kind in Pima County.
-With a panoramic view of the Santa Catalina Mountains, it is a natural fit for youth, high school and collegiate grass sports and makes a great setting for social gatherings, concerts, and community events.
+With a panoramic view of the Santa Catalina Mountains, it is a natural fit for youth, high school and collegiate, semi-pro, and professional grass sports and makes a great setting for social gatherings, concerts, and community events.

 View this promotional video that highlights some of our recent sports and entertainment events.

-The Complex north of Ajo Way primarily is dedicated to soccer activities with a lighted 2,000-seat North Grandstand field, four more soccer fields, and a 2,000-seat stadium (North Stadium) now under construction.
+The Complex north of Ajo Way primarily is dedicated to soccer and long field activities with a lighted 2,000-seat North Grandstand field, four more soccer fields, and a 3,000-seat stadium (North Stadium).
 Additional amenities include:

-Sam Lena Park – with two lighted softball fields, outdoor ramadas, and restrooms.
+Sam Lena Park – with two lighted softball fields, outdoor basketball court, playground, outdoor ramadas, and restrooms.

 Kino Environmental Restoration Project (KERP) – a wildlife habitat, retention basin that serves the irrigation needs of the Complex, and 2.2-mile paved bicycle (The Loop) and pedestrian path.